Shi Yong

-Shi Yong is a fictional character in Water Margin, one of the Four Great Classical Novels of Chinese literature.
-Nicknamed "Stone General", he ranks 99th among the 108 Stars of Destiny and 63rd among the 72 Earthly Fiends.
+Shi Yong is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Stone General", he ranks 99th among the 108 Heroes and 63rd among the 72 Earthly Fiends.

 Background

-The novel depicts Shi Yong as eight chi tall and having a pale yellowish complexion, sharp eyes and a clean shaven face.
-Shi Yong, who was born and lives in Daming Prefecture (大名府; present-day Daming County, Hebei), is a hardcore gambler.
-He flees Daming and hides in the house of the nobleman Chai Jin after killing a man in a fit of anger over some gambling matters.
+The novel describes Shi Yong, who is nicknamed "Stone General", as an eight chi-tall man with a pale yellow complexion, sharp eyes, and a clean shaven face.
+A hardcore gambler originally from Daming Prefecture (大名府; present-day Daming County, Hebei), he flees home after killing a man in a fit of anger over gambling, and takes shelter in the residence of the nobleman Chai Jin.